Misfits-Rebels-Outcasts/ShaderMuse/gallery/README.md

 3. FBM Noise - none
 4. Difference Blend Mode - 3,"2"

+Note - The number after the "-" refers to the input node (image).

 <img src=LakePipeline.jpg width="30%" height="30%">

 [Pipeline File](Lake.json) - See the section below on how to import this file into the app.